Fort Lauderdale Domestic Violence Lawyer

 What Happens After a Domestic Violence Arrest in Florida?

 With instances of alleged domestic violence, the court may issue a protective order against the accused.
-A protective order is meant to offer protection to an alleged victim of abuse, stalking, or harassment.
+A protective order protects an alleged victim of abuse, stalking, or harassment.
 In a Broward County domestic violence case, a protective order may prohibit the alleged abuser from contacting the victim in any way, coming within a certain distance of the victim, and even surrendering firearms.
 A protective order can also impact custody or visitation.

-If you have been served a protective order in connection with a domestic violence case, you still have options.
+You still have options if you have been served a protective order in connection with a domestic violence case.
 You have the right to a hearing, where you can plead your case as to why the order should not be issued.
 One of the most important things you can do is involve an attorney as soon as possible.
 This can help ensure the immediate protection of your rights and interests – ideally before the protective order becomes final.
-Our firm can help with protective order hearings and can also represent you if you have been accused of violating a protective order, which is a serious criminal offense in itself.
+Our firm can help with protective order hearings.
+It can also represent you if you have been accused of violating a protective order, which is a severe criminal offense.
 Violating an injunction for protection against domestic violence is a first-degree misdemeanor, punishable by up to one year in jail and a fine of up to $1,000.

-If there has been any accusation of any sort of violent act against a family member or loved one, it is crucial you contact a Fort Lauderdale domestic violence attorney immediately, as a temporary or permanent restraining order may be issued within a matter of days.
+If there has been any accusation of any violent act against a family member or loved one, you must contact a Fort Lauderdale domestic violence attorney immediately, as a temporary or permanent restraining order may be issued within days.

-Domestic violence charges have the potential to change your life and claim your freedom.
-Though it may seem as though the system is skewed in favor of alleged victims, even opening the door to the possibility of wrongful convictions for false or exaggerated claims of violence, every arrestee has rights.
+Domestic violence charges can potentially change your life and claim your freedom.
+Though it may seem that the system is skewed in favor of alleged victims, even opening the door to the possibility of wrongful convictions for false or exaggerated claims of violence, every arrestee has rights.
 Every defendant can seek counsel to challenge their charges and protect their future.

-At the Law Offices of Jeffrey S. Grossman, LLC, our seasoned Fort Lauderdale domestic violence defense attorney is here to hear your story and offer the level of defense counsel you need.
+At the Law Offices of Jeffrey S. Grossman, LLC, our seasoned Fort Lauderdale domestic violence defense attorney is here to hear your story and offer the defense counsel you need.

 There are viable defenses to domestic violence charges, including: